adamhatton/quizle-drf-api/README.md

 - A ListCreateAPIView which enables:
 	- Users to retrieve a list of Likes
-	- Users to create a Likes
+	- Users to create a Like
 - A RetrieveDestroyAPIView which enables:
 	- Users to obtain a single Like instance
 	- Users to delete a single Like instance (if they own it)